JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

     'crispy_forms',
 ]
 ```
 5. At this point, I added some settings into my settings.py file to set up the connection between the bucket and the application.
-Look at the examples belowand just note that you would have to have your own bucket and keys to get all these settings to work for you:
+Look at the examples below and just note that you would have to have your own bucket and keys to get all these settings to work for you:

 ```python
 if 'USE_AWS' in os.environ: